linkmalloc/proudbisayabai.ph/_posts/2022-07-10-englishera-queen-berta.md

 author_img: ""
 layout: post
 title: "Berta: The Viral Englishera Queen is Now an Inspiration to All"
-description: "Berta, also known as the "Englishera Queen" in Cebu, has gained encouragement from others by sharing his experience using illicit drugs as a guest speaker."
+description: "Berta, also known as the \"Englishera Queen\" in Cebu, has gained encouragement from others by sharing his experience using illicit drugs as a guest speaker."
 categories:
   - story
 tags: